Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Jb1JBMGknBY.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Do you have any plans for the Radar Towers?
 https://www.youtube.com/watch?v=Jb1JBMGknBY
-This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Are Radar Towers going to get an upgrade at some point?](./yt-CBfhAo3Ok58.md) [https://www.youtube.com/watch?v=CBfhAo3Ok58](https://www.youtube.com/watch?v=CBfhAo3Ok58)
+This question was possibly duplicated with a more recent answer: August 10th, 2021 Livestream Q&A: Will there be any change to the Radar Tower? [https://www.youtube.com/watch?v=E6b6HcW3IG0](https://www.youtube.com/watch?v=E6b6HcW3IG0)

 ### Topics